Piedmont High School (California): Advanced Placement

 In addition, honors courses in physics, chemistry, and statistics are offered.

 Creative and performing arts

-Art classes come in various fields: music (a cappella, band, orchestra, AP Music), visual art (2-D art, ceramics, 2-D AP, 3-D AP), drama (Acting I through IV), dance (Beg-Adv).
+Creative classes are offered in various fields: music (a cappella, band, orchestra, AP Music), visual art (2-D art, ceramics, 2-D AP, 3-D AP), drama (Acting I through IV), dance (Beg-Adv).
 The school also produces a musical every year as a part of extracurricular.

 Electives

 Other electives offered include the Pride (yearbook) and the Piedmont Highlander (school newspaper), law and society, public speaking, multiple computer classes, and creative writing.

-Foreign language
+Foreign languages

-Spanish, French, and Mandarin are the only three foreign language courses it offers.
+Spanish, French, and Mandarin are the three foreign language courses the school offers.
 In 2007-2008 an AP Mandarin course was added.
 Before the 2007–2008 school year, Mandarin classes ranged from Mandarin I to Mandarin V (honors).
 The Mandarin program was added in 1995–1996, when it replaced German.

 Recent changes

-2006-2007
+2006–2007

 An AP European History course was added, while the junior-level course Honors Chemistry was opened to qualifying sophomores.